-3.4 Syste em of Amendmei ISS1/REV3/09.11.2017 M/CC EVALUATION METHOD ORO.GEN.130 ORO.SPO.115 LEGAL REFERENCE ORO.MLR.100 ORO.GEN.130 ORA.GEN.130 ORA.GEN.200 3-OMM02-030 CL ChOM ChSeqNo 2.X "System of A mendment of Ma anuals"
+3.4 System of Amendment and Revision M/CC ISS1 / REV4 / 21.12.2021 ORO.GEN.130 ORO.MLR.100 ORO.GEN.130 ORA.GEN.130 ORA.GEN.200 MS ORO.SPO.115 CAMO.A.130 ORO.MLR.100 CAMO.A.300 3-OMM02-030 OMM, Chapter 2.X "System of Amendment of Manuals"

-- APP: For AOC holders, AeMCs and ATOs prior approval by the competent authority is required for any changes to the organisation's procedure, describing how changes not requiring prior approval will be managed and notified to the competent authority.
-Consequently, the complete system of amendment and revision, established for each manual concerned, must be approved by the competent authority. - APP: For SPO Authorisation holders (only) the changes affecting the scope of the authorisation shall require prior approval.
+APP: For AOC holders, AeMCs, ATOs and CAMOs prior approval by the competent authority is required for any changes to the organisation's procedure, describing how changes not requiring prior approval will be managed and notified to the competent authority.
+Consequently, the complete system of amendment and revision, established for each manual concerned, must be approved by the competent authority.

+APP: For SPO Authorisation holders (only) the changes affecting the scope of the authorisation shall require prior approval.
-AOC holders / AeMC / ATO / SPO Authorisation holders:

-- □ Is there a comprehensive amendment procedure, valid either for the whole Management System Documentation or for the individual manuals/parts, as specifically required? - □ Is there a reference to the applicable system of amendment and revision? - □ Is there a log of revisions/amendments and a record of revision highlights? - □ Is there a list of effective pages/list of effective chapters? - □ Are the different types of revisions which may be carried out defined (standard revision, temporary revision, urgent revision)? - □ Is there a statement that revisions/amendments are to be processed and concluded entirely before new changes are initiated? - □ Does this revision/amendment procedure ensure compliance verification prior to the submission of the document to FOCA?

-Changes requiring prior approval or not requiring prior approval

-- Does/do the procedure(s) consider both kind of changes: changes needing prior approval and changes not needing prior approval by the competent authority? - □ In the case of revisions/amendments not affecting elements requiring prior approval, is there a statement that the compliance manager ensures, that no element requiring prior approval is included?
+IF AP PLICABLE, BRIEF DESCRIPTION OF ELEMENT REQUIRING PRIOR APPROVAL AC OC holders / AeMC / ATO / SPO Authorisation holders / CAMO: Is there a comprehensive amendment procedure, valid either for the whole Management System Documentation or for the individual manuals/parts, as specifically required?
+Is there a reference to the applicable system of amendment and revision?
+Is there a log of revisions/amendments and a record of revision highlights?
+Is there a list of effective pages/list of effective chapters?
+Are the different types of revisions which may be carried out defined (standard revision, temporary revision, urgent revision)?
+Is there a statement that revisions/amendments are to be processed and concluded entirely before new changes are initiated?
+Does this revision/amendment procedure ensure compliance verification prior to the submission of the document to FOCA?
+Ch anges requiring prior approval or not requiring prior approval Does/do the procedure(s) consider both kind of changes: Changes needing prior approval and changes not needing prior approval by the competent authority?
+In the case of revisions/amendments not affecting elements requiring prior approval, is there a statement that the compliance manager ensures, that no element requiring prior approval is included?
+AC OC holders / SPO Is there a statement that handwritten revisions/amendments are not permitted except in situations requiring immediate revisions/amendment in the interest of safety?
+AC OC holders / CAMOs: For changes requiring prior approval - does/do the procedure(s) consider to conduct a safety risk assessment to be provided to the competent authority upon its request?
+AC OC holders / SPO Authorisation holders: Does the operator have processes for the production of manuals and any other documentation required and associated amendments?